EDGI: Equivariant Diffusion for Planning with Embodied Agents: Equivariant diffuser for generating interactions ( )

+Assuming full expressivity of the MLPs $\phi$ and $\psi$, this approach can approximate any equivariant map between $\sothree$ scalars and vectors~\citep[Proposition 4]{villar2021scalars}.
+In this straightforward form, however, it can become prohibitively expensive, as the number of $\sothree$ invariants $S_{to}$ scales quadratically with the number of channels.
+In practice, we first linearly map the input vectors into a smaller number of vectors, apply this transformation, and increase the number of channels again with another linear map.

 \xhdr{Step 3: Representation unmixer} The equivariant network outputs internal representations $w_{toc}$ that are transformed back to data representations using linear maps, in analogy to Eq.~\eqref{eq:input_trf}.
-Global properties, \eg robotic degrees of freedom, are aggregated from the object-specific internal representations by taking the mean, minimum, and maximum across the objects.
-These three aggregates are then concatenated along the channel dimension.
+Global properties, \eg robotic degrees of freedom, are aggregated from the object-specific internal representations by taking the elementwise mean across the objects.
 We find it beneficial to apply an additional geometric layer to these aggregated global features before separating them into the original representations.